What’s actively happening that you might want to know about:

 We are refining the processes of ZoHo (our CRM software) and Acuity (our scheduling software) to best serve the needs of coaches, clients and staff.
 If you have a suggestion, please reach out to KK to let her know.

 Are you on social media?
 You’ll notice Alicia has been regularly updating our Instagram and Facebook feeds.
 Click here to subscribe to the blog.
 We invite you to “like” and “share” the posts.

 We are currently receiving about $3,000 in monthly donations from partners.

-Scholarship fund is being used for retreat needs, coaching, and group support registrations.
+The scholarship fund is being used for retreat needs, coaching, and group support registrations.
 In nine months of ministry this year, we’ve given more than $14K in scholarships.

 Client Support: (groups, coaching, retreat, and Hope Online)